henricattoire/aergia/README.md

 [Simplicity](https://en.wikipedia.org/wiki/KISS_principle) is the primary design goal, while still providing all the key features of a snippet manager.
-  * Supporting global and filetype specific snippets
+  * Global and filetype specific snippets
   * Jumping between different types of tags inside a snippet
   * Managing snippets with custom commands